cvxopt/chompack/doc/source/install.rst

 Wheels for macOS:

 * are available for Python 2.7, 3.4, 3.5, and 3.6 (universal binaries)
-* are linked against Accelerate BLAS/LAPACK
+* are linked against Accellerate BLAS/LAPACK

 Wheels for Windows: